 [Note: If your key fails to validate, make sure it consists of the following space separated fields: options field (optional), key type, Base64-encoded key, and comment (optional).
 The key type must start with "ssh" or "ecds".
 No spaces are permitted in the key type, key, or comment field.
 Spaces in the options fields are only permitted within double quotes.
 For more information, see the ssh manual page (http://man.openbsd.org/sshd.8).]

-Now you’re ready to SSH into an interactive session!
+Now you’re ready to SSH into a workspace session!

-Start an interactive session(such as a Jupyter notebook or RStudio) and copy/paste the SSH connection string into the terminal of your choice like this:
+Start a workspace session(such as a Jupyter notebook or RStudio) and copy/paste the SSH connection string into the terminal of your choice like this: